austinhuang0131/austinhuang0131.github.io/advertising.md

   <tr>
     <td width="100%">
       <!-- <b>PREMIUM AD SPACE with 150 views per day!</b><br />Just $7.5 CAD per month!<br />Pay <a href="./donate">here</a> (And <a href="http://discord.gg/013MqTM1p1qm52VcZ">contact me</a>) -->
-      <p><a href="https://discord.gg/A4Wshdh">Øsmium</a> is a super chill community designed to help gamers find friends and play games in a comfortable way.
-If you need someone to queue up with, you can rely on us to have some people to want to play with you!</p>
-      <p>We really believe that building a bond with someone is one of the most important things you can do.
-At Øsmium we try to make all of our members feel welcome, our staff is very friendly and so arethe other members in the server!</p>
+      <a href="https://discord.gg/A4Wshdh">Øsmium</a> is a super chill community designed to help gamers find friends and play games in a comfortable way.
+If you need someone to queue up with, you can rely on us to have some people to want to play with you!
+We really believe that building a bond with someone is one of the most important things you can do.
+At Øsmium we try to make all of our members feel welcome, our staff is very friendly and so arethe other members in the server!
       <table width="800px" border="0" style="float:center">
         <tr>
           <td width="33%" style="text-align:left">